ariessunfeld/quick-ternaries/src2/DEVNOTES.md

 - view-J also auto-scales heatmap when column is changed and improves default heatmap settings
 - view-J also fixes default colors for new traces using a palette
 - view-K tries to improve the palette by handling load-from-workspace updates, deleted traces, etc
+- view-L integrates ZMAPs, need to fix the combobox in the zmap setupmenu when loading a workspace: https://claude.ai/chat/c111e352-a9ad-4bac-afe9-e1aa8ba53cc5
+- view-L made the fix, and added customizable and reversivle colorscale options to zmap setup menu
+- view-L discovered a bug where contours are not finding the error entry models.
+Unsure when it was introduced.
+The version bundled into the tarball titled 0.6.0 is working (does not have bug), need to look at ternary trace maker in that version to understand the problem